rederyk/MacroPad_esp32/README.md

 1. Power on your MacroPad
 2. Connect to the WiFi AP "ESP32_MacroPad" (default password: "my_cat_name123")
 3. Navigate to `http://192.168.4.1` in your web browser
-4. Insert your SSID and password and save ,it reboot in sta+ap mode,
+4. Insert your SSID and password and save ,it reboot in sta+ap mode, (use only 2ghz band)

 5. reconnect to the ap to read the new ip assigned by your router from the AP ,reconnect to your router go to new ip